golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 Before beginning, we need to understand a few aspects of the Xanadu server.
 When first logging into Xanadu from your local terminal, you will be connected to the submit node.
 The submit node is the interface with which users on Xanadu may submit their processes to the desired compute nodes, which will run the process.
 Never, under any circumstance, run processes directly in the submit node.
 Your process will be killed and all of your work lost!
 This tutorial will not teach you shell script configuration to submit your tasks on Xanadu.
 Therefore, before moving on, read and master the topics covered in the [Xanadu tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/).

+### Linking the Raw Reads data

+These data files are only avaliable through Xanadu cluster, as they belong to the Dr. Jill Wegrzyn lab.
+If you are working in the Xanadu cluster to avoid redundancy in the data files, you can create a simlink to the read files.
+After creating sim-links you can work your way though the rest of the steps as we have discussed in the tutorial.

+So in the **Raw_Reads** folder we have created a script to creat a sim-links for the actual data, which is called [raw_data_simlinks.sh](/Raw_Reads/raw_data_simlinks.sh), You can run this script using `sbatch` command.

 Raw_Reads folder will look like:
 ```